shephertz/App42_PaaS_SampleApps/Sample-JAVA-COUCH/README.md

-Getting Started with Java-MySql Sample Application:
+Getting Started with Java-Couch Sample Application:
 ----------------------------------------------------

 This application is basically a simple User Input Form that takes input from user and saves it in database.